 The Materia Medica Haunted House

-Introduced to Fright Nights in 2009, Asylum was one of the PNE’s four most original and oldest haunted houses.
+Introduced to Fright Nights in 2009, Asylum was one of the PNE’s four original haunted houses.
 It used to be located not far from the Corkscrew Roller Coaster and Revelation ride, and was one of Playland’s most popular October attractions.
 It featured scenes of tortured and demented individuals, psychotic doctors and various ghastly scenes.

 Asylum was a mental institution right out of a twisted horror movie.
 It had people screaming, medical staff torturing their patients, characters in restraints and all kinds of tormented souls.
 In one room there were bodies hanging like carcasses from the ceiling which you had to push your way through.